ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 The POSIX Directory Structure and Permissions
 ---------------------------------------------

-As servers are typically UNIX machines, the layout of their filesystems typically follow the **POSIX Filesystem Hierarchy Standard**.
+As servers are typically Unix machines, the layout of their filesystems typically follow the **POSIX Filesystem Hierarchy Standard**.
 This means the file system is generally split between system directories, user home directories, and "other" directories.
 System directories contain programs and